lawrencechen1/clashroyaledraft/README.md

 # clashroyaledraft
-A quick analysis of Clash Royale's Draft mode.
+A quick analysis of Spell Cards in Clash Royale's draft mode.